Ismael-Moreno/CodeNotes/AWS/Whitepapers/EC2-FAQS.md

 M6g instances deliver significant performance and price performance benefits for a broad spectrum of general-purpose workloads such as application servers, gaming servers, microservices, mid-size databases, and caching fleets.
 Arm developers can also build their applications directly on native Arm hardware as opposed to cross-compilation or emulation.

+## What are the various storage options available on M6g instances?

+M6g instances are EBS-optimized by default and offer up to 19,000 Mbps of dedicated EBS bandwidth to both encrypted and unencrypted EBS volumes.
+M6g instances only support Non-Volatile Memory Express (NVMe) interface to access EBS storage volumes.
+Additionally, options with local NVMe instance storage will also be available through the M6gd instance types.

+## Which network interface is supported on M6g instances?

+M6g instances support ENA based Enhanced Networking.
+With ENA, M6g instances can deliver up to 25 Gbps of network bandwidth between instances when launched within a Placement Group.

+## Will customers need to modify their applications and workloads to be able to run on the M6g instances?